2006 Major League Baseball Home Run Derby

 The 2006 Century 21 Home Run Derby was a 2006 Major League Baseball All-Star Game event held at PNC Park, the home field of the Pittsburgh Pirates on July 10, 2006.
 The competition had eight competitors as usual and seven were eliminated in over three rounds.
 Ryan Howard of the Philadelphia Phillies defeated David Wright of the New York Mets to be crowned derby champion.
 A total of 87 home runs were hit in the derby.

 Competitors

 The eight competitors were Ryan Howard of the Philadelphia Phillies, David Wright of the New York Mets, Miguel Cabrera of the Florida Marlins, 2005 Home Run Derby participant David Ortiz of the Boston Red Sox, Jermaine Dye of the Chicago White Sox, Lance Berkman of the Houston Astros, Miguel Tejada of the Baltimore Orioles, and Troy Glaus of the Toronto Blue Jays.

 Rules

 Any ball that is swung at must be hit over the outfield wall in fair territory to be counted as a home run.
 A swing and a miss is an out, but if the batter doesn't swing, no out is recorded.
 If there is a tie, a swing off will be held.
-The contestant with the most home runs gets five swings, but if there is still a tie after five swings, each contestant will be given three swings to break the tie.
+The contestant with the most home runs after five swings wins, but if there is still a tie after five swings, each contestant will be given three swings to break the tie.